What is snow blindness?

-Snow blindness is a painful but temporary form of vision loss caused by overexposure to reflected UV rays.
 The medical term for snow blindness is photokeratitis.
 Photo means light and keratitis is the inflammation of the cornea.
-Snow blindness is the result of your cornea being akin to sunburned, however unlike sunburn on your skin, by the time the symptoms of snow blindness appear, you’ve already been in the sun for too long.
+Snow blindness is the result of your cornea being akin to sunburned.
+Photokeratitis is caused by damage to the eye from UV rays.
+Sunlight is the main source of natural UV rays .
+Unlike sunburn on your skin, symptoms of snow blindness indicate you’ve already been in the sun for too long.

 Other sources of snow blindness can include UV rays off sunbeds or sparks from welding.